 Purchases is defined as the total number of rewards purchased for the period identified in which a player exchanges loyalty points for a reward.
-Purchases are not adjusted for refunds.
+Purchases are net of refunds.
 Purchases only include purchases of real-world partner rewards and exclude any PLAYSTUDIOS digital rewards.
+Purchases are redeemed by the player directly with the rewards partner within the specified terms and conditions of the reward.
 The Company does not receive any compensation or revenue from Purchases.
 We use Purchases as a measure of audience interest and engagement with our playAWARDS platform.